hunter-teacher-cert/unit_plan-linj/README.md

 ### General Overview
 Course: AP Computer Science A

 In this post AP Exam unit, students will learn how to develope a 2D Platformer Game, a 2D Tile-Based Game or an Educational App Game using the Processing IDE.
+Students will be guided through the development of a 2D Tile-Based Game, TicTacToe, using Processing.
+The main objectives of this unit is to promote collaboration between students and prepare students to work in teams; and to help students develop creativity and individuality in problem solving and performing tasks.

 ---